natsumerinchan/Scripts-for-Grasscutter/README.md

 - 3、You can switch branches on "set BRANCH=" (Default value:development)

 ### 3、Resources_Updater.bat
-Clone and update Resources files.(It will run by Grasscutter_Updater.bat)
+Clone and update Resources files.(It will run by Grasscutter_Updater.bat.
+You don't need to run Resources_Updater.bat separately, unless you just want to upgrade resources.)

 ### 4、Fix_MongoDB_Service.bat
 Fix MongoDB service after you have updated WINDOWS.